 We take reasonable steps to ensure that the personal information we hold is accurate, up-to-date and complete.
 However, we also rely on you to advise us of any changes to your information to help us do so.
-If you believe your personal information is not accurate, up-to-date or complete, then please contact your Marsh Advantage Insurance adviser or our Privacy Officer (see ‘‘How to contact us or make a complaint’ section below).
+If you believe your personal information is not accurate, up-to-date or complete, then please contact your Marsh insurance adviser or our Privacy Officer (see ‘‘How to contact us or make a complaint’ section below).

 We treat any concerns or complaints that you may have with respect and confidentiality.
 A privacy representative will contact you within a reasonable time after receipt of your complaint to discuss your concerns and outline options regarding how they may be resolved.
 We aim to ensure complaints are resolved in a timely and appropriate manner.

 - Post – PO Box H176, Australia Square NSW 1215